canonical/mongodb-operator/documentation/tutorial.md

 sudo snap install charmcraft --classic charmcraft pack
 ```
 After packing the charm, you can see that a charm executable named `database-integrator_ubuntu-22.04-amd64.charm` has been created in the `data-integrator` directory.
 When we deploy the charm we can also specify the name of the database that we want created in MongoDB with the `database` config option.
-To deploy this charm with juju and create a database in MongoDB named `test-database` enter:
+To deploy this charm with Juju and create a database in MongoDB named `test-database` enter:
 ```shell
 juju deploy ./database-integrator_ubuntu-22.04-amd64.charm --config database=test-database
 ```